Maki-science/easyCHAMP/README.md

   - Samples: PREFIXSAMPLENAME1_Filter1, PREFIXSAMPLENAME2_Filter1 (set a prefix)
   - Blanks: PREFIXBlank_Filter1, PREFIXBLank_filter1 (use the same prefix but directly state 'Blank_')

+If you don't have any blanks to process, you can skip the blank processing with setting *noBlank = TRUE*.

 *WARNING: The naming of the files is an important prerequisite for a proper processing.
 Thus you need to cautiously set your file names!*